 7.2 You can withdraw your acceptance of our Agreement within 14 days from the conclusion of the Agreement (e.g., letter, email) without the need to specify any reasons.
 To exercise your right to withdrawal, the withdrawal must be communicated within the 14-day period mentioned above and it must clearly state that you wish to withdraw from the Agreement.
 Due to the nature of the service provided to you, you cannot withdraw from our Agreement, if we have informed you that the airline has accepted the Claim, as we in such event have completed the service you requested.
 The withdrawal can be sent to:

 9B Amtel Building

 Article 8: Final Provisions

-8.1 AirHelp is authorized to alter these T&C and the Price List and to set forth additional conditions at any time and without notice.
+8.1 AirHelp is authorized to alter these Terms and the Price List and to set forth additional conditions at any time and without notice.
 However, changes with a negative effect to the Client will not apply to the Client, unless the Client agrees to new changes.

 8.4 Rights and obligations fully or partially related to any submitted Claim may be transferred without restrictions by AirHelp to any entity within the corporate group of AirHelp and by AirHelp to third parties.

 8.5 The English version of these Terms shall prevail in case of inconsistency to any other language version.

 You can find the previous Terms & Conditions here.
 These still apply to any client who accepted them up until January 30, 2018.